 Although Frenchtown has been listed on the National Register of Historic Places since 1994, chances are you haven’t heard of this sleepy little hamlet.
-Nestled 1.3 square miles along the verdant Delaware River, just over an hour from Manhattan, Frenchtown should top your list of places to visit this spring.
+Nestled 1.3 square miles along the verdant Delaware River, just over an hour from Manhattan, Frenchtown should top your list of places to visit this summer.

 The settlement of Sunbeam was about 40 years old when the Frenchtown we know today grew into a vibrant working class village.
 Purchased in 1794 by a Swiss-native who fought in the French Revolution, and subsequently populated by many French-speaking residents, Frenchtown grew originally around Calvin’s Ferry, then around the Belvidere Delaware Railroad, and hasn’t changed much in the roughly 150 years since.